johnno1962/InjectionIII/README.md

 itself a data structure which must not change over injection.
 Injection also can't work out what pieces of code need to be re-executed to update the display as discussed above.
+Also, don't get carried away with access control. `private` properties and methods can't be injected directly, particularly in extensions as they are not a `global` interposable symbol.
+They generally inject indirectly as they can only be acessed inside the file being injected but this can cause confusion.
 Finally, Injection doesn't cope well with source files being added/renamed/deleted during injection.
-You will need to build and relaunch your app or even close and reopen your project to clear out old Xcode build logs.
+You may need to build and relaunch your app or even close and reopen your project to clear out old Xcode build logs.